View on GitHub

 # assign_good_first_old = true # This is enough!
 The [assign_to_copilot] section is not needed.

-# # Default behavior: open issue in browser for manual assignment
+# # Default behavior: Opens issue in browser for manual assignment.

 # ntfy.sh notification settings (optional)

-# Notifications include a clickable action button to open the PR
+# Notifications include clickable action buttons to open PRs.

 [ntfy]